Beaches along the Tourist Corridor

 Playa La Concha (The Shell Beach)

 Note: As of April 2004, this beach club has been closed to the public.

 Old description.
 Small rocky cove with nice beach, palapa, swimming pool, tide pools, showers and restaurant and bar.
 Turn into the entrance to Melía Cabo Real Hotel, then turn left and follow the paved road to the end.
 The beach club is to your right, down the hill.

 Not a swimming beach, the lengthy Buenos Aires Beach stretches for mile upon beautiful mile, ending at the rapidly growing Cabo Real Resort.
 No sign marks the location, but if you would like a beach all to yourself or watching whales cavorting in the months of January to March, visit the deserted Buenos Aires shoreline.
 Exit Highway 1 at Km.
 22 or 24 and follow the old Highway.
 Look for a dirt road in an arroyo.
 A four wheel drive vehicle is necessary for access to most of this beach.
 Update 2017: with all the new construction, access to the beach may be restricted.

 Go down the driveway to the Westin Regina Resort Los Cabos and take a right on the dirt road down (taxis park in this area) to the beach.
 Follow the road as far as you can, then back up just a little.
 You should see a very overgrown road on the right.
 Put it in 4 wheel drive and go through the brush.
 You’ll quickly come out on a very hard sandstone.
 Go slow and traverse the sandstone a hundred yards or so traversing west and heading down to the beach, you will not get stuck, and the reward is great.
-Update: this information may be out of date due to new construction.
+Update: this information is out of date due to new construction.
 The last time I tried to visit the access to the beach was closed.